AfonsoCFonseca/DigDug-Game/README.md

 - Add the others colored maps from the original game once you get to level 5
 - Make the entrance sequence of the player when the game first starts
 - Make the animation when the player dies
+- Make the animation for the enemy when smashed by the stone
+- (Bug) Enemies collide with stones and die while in Chase mode